 During the apple harvest, visitors enjoy wagon rides to the u-pick apple orchard, cider pressing demonstrations, and a giant play space for kids.
 Allow time for lunch and a drink by the pond at Henway Hard Cider.
 Weekends feature more activities and live music.

 Admission is $12/$14 for children/adults on weekdays and $14/$16 on September weekends.
 Leashed dogs are welcome.
 Apples are not included in the admission fee.
 Open 9:00 – 5:00 weekdays, to 6:00 weekends.

 This is one of the best places to combine apple picking in Northern Virginia with a fun day in the countryside.
 Just across the street from the farm, visit Dirt Farm Brewing or Bluemont Vineyards for craft beer and wine with an awesome view.
 Or take a short hike to Bear's Den Overlook or tackle the more challenging Raven Rocks hike.
 Plan a day trip or weekend getaway with our guide to 15 Fantastic Fun Things to Do in Bluemont Virginia.

 Hartland Orchard, Markham VA

-Hartland Orchard, opens for apple and other fruit picking seasonally.
-Apple picking generally begins in late August, but call ahead to check availability before you head out.
-In mid-September, the farm begins their fall festival with play spaces and a corn maze.
-The farm stand also sells pre-picked fruit.
-Open 9:00 – 5:00 daily.
+Apple picking at Hartland generally begins in August, but you can call ahead to check availability (540-364-2316) before you head out.
+In mid-September, the farm usually hosts a fall festival with play spaces and a corn maze.
+The farm stand also sells pre-picked fruit, produce, and cider.

 Hollin Farms, Delaplane VA